The history of Lothlorien:

 supported by some friends:

-Insa Scheller (violin, vocals),
+Insa Scheller (violin, vocals, guitar),

 Marlies Curth (percussion, vocals),